Jack Barsky

-Jack Philip Barsky (born Albrecht Dittrich, 18 May 1949) is a German-American author, IT specialist and former operative of the KGB who spied on the United States from 1978 to 1988.
-Exposed after the Cold War had ended, Barsky became a resource for U.S. counterintelligence agencies.
+Jack Philip Barsky (born Albrecht Dittrich; 18 May 1949) is a German-American author, former chief information officer (CIO) at a Fortune 500 energy firm and former operative of the KGB who spied on the United States from 1978 to 1988.
+Exposed after the Cold War had ended, Barsky became a resource for U.S. counterintelligence agencies, and held executive technology roles at major U.S. corporations.
 He was not charged with any crime and was allowed to remain in the United States.
 His autobiography, Deep Undercover, was published in 2017, and he frequently speaks on his experiences and as an expert on espionage.

 Early life

-Dittrich was born in Rietschen in Upper Lusatia, only a few weeks after the partition of Germany, and grew up in Köbeln, part of Bad Muskau.
+Dittrich was born in Rietschen in Upper Lusatia, and grew up in Köbeln, part of Bad Muskau.
 His father, a schoolteacher, was a committed Marxist–Leninist.
 He has a brother, Günther, who is three years younger.
 When Dittrich was 14, he was sent away to boarding school in Spremberg.
 Shortly after that, his parents divorced.
 He graduated from Karl-Marx-Gymnasium (now Erwin-Strittmatter-Gymnasium) and earned a degree in chemistry at the University of Jena.